Jane Seymour, 69, Boasts That She Looks Young Enough To Play A 25-Year-Old Character In New Miniseries

 “But but before I even got around to doing it, the day before, without telling me, they found another actress to play me at 25.
 It’s something I really don’t understand at all because believe it or not, and you can see on Instagram, they don’t even need to do the facial stuff on me.
 It works just fine.”

-The Emmy and Golden Globe winner moted that her 87-year-old co-star Joan Collins plays a woman who dies at 40 in the series.
+The Emmy and Golden Globe winner noted that her 87-year-old co-star Joan Collins plays a woman who dies at 40 in the series.

 Seymour is known for her youthful looks, but her fountain of youth comes more from a healthy lifestyle than a surgeon’s knife.
 The London-born former Bond Girl added that she has “nothing against” plastic surgery for those who want to go that route.